Today’s Text: Matthew 5:14-16

-Light has functionality.
+Light also has functionality.
 Light illuminates.
 The lamps used to light homes in Jesus’ day were small, oil burning and made of terracotta.
 Replicas are readily available for purchase in Israel.
-And while largely decorative today, these stylized lamps can still easily illuminate a room when conveniently placed for maximum effect.
+While largely decorative today, these stylized lamps can still easily illuminate a room when conveniently placed for maximum effect.

 Jesus simple illustration forces us to acknowledge that lighting a lamp and putting a cover over it is irrational.
 Lighting a lamp and then hiding it under a basket not only diminishes its brilliance, but suppresses its power to illuminate.